 While the origins of kefir and its culture are shrouded in mystery, there are a few things we do know: The “grains” used to culture milk kefir are a gelatinous mass of polysaccharides teeming with the bacteria and yeasts specific to the milk kefir culture.

-Probiotics in kefir
+Probiotics in milk kefir

-And milk kefir, once fully cultured is full of goodness with probiotics, enzymes, B vitamins, and minerals.
+Milk kefir, once fully cultured is full of goodness with probiotics, enzymes, B vitamins, and minerals.
 It also contains a substance called kefiran, shown to have anti-cancerous benefits.